s-sandra/finding-fun-fredericksburg/README.md

 # Finding Fun in Fredericksburg
-Created by Sandra Shtabnaya, Sabine Wills and Jess Thomas
+Created by Sandra Shtabnaya, Sabine Wills and Jess Thomas.
+The final product can be viewed at http://cs.umw.edu/~ashtabna/finding-fun-fredericksburg/.

 ## Interface Description